mufkuw/m-paperless/docs/troubleshooting.md

 ## Platform-Specific Deployment Troubleshooting

-A user-maintained wiki page is available to help troubleshoot issues that may arise when trying to deploy Paperless-ngx on specific platforms, for example SELinux.
+A user-maintained wiki page is available to help troubleshoot issues that may arise when trying to deploy M-Paperless on specific platforms, for example SELinux.
 Please see [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Platform%E2%80%90Specific-Troubleshooting).